-- Target medical loss ratio (claims divided by premium): 90% - Target administrative expense ratio (administrative expenses divided by premium): 10%
+- Target medical loss ratio (claims divided by premium): 91% in the first projection year and 93% in all subsequent projection years. - Target administrative expense ratio (administrative expenses divided by premium): 9% in the first projection year and 7% in all subsequent projection years.